oie-mines-paristech/lca_algebraic/doc/source/api/units.md

     name="act1",
     unit="kg",
     exchanges={
-        electricity: ENERGY | u.kWh # Megajoule is compatible with kWh, but must be converted explicitely.
+        electricity: ENERGY | u.kWh # Megajoule is compatible with kWh.
+Its conversion should be asked explicitly as shown here.
     })
 ```